mobile app bar

 NASCAR announcer Kyle Petty at the Irwin Tools Night Race at Bristol Motor Speedway.

-Despite NASCAR’s first international points race unfolding as a vibrant success, with Daniel Suárez delivering a stirring Xfinity win for his home crowd and fans showering Cup drivers with unrelenting support, the event wasn’t without detractors back home.
-Some U.S.-based fans took issue with the Mexico City venture, citing political tensions, safety concerns, and a preference for reviving dormant American tracks.
-But Kyle Petty offered a sharp rebuttal to the naysayers.
+Some fans in the U.S. took issue with the Mexico City venture, citing political tensions, safety concerns, and a preference for reviving dormant American tracks.
+But Kyle Petty has given a sharp rebuttal to the naysayers.

-He added, “I’m just talking able-bodied people who pull for racing and love NASCAR racing, and there’s a lot of fans right now that come out of Mexico and a lot of fans that are watching in Mexico.
-So, that is a huge moment for our sport.”
+“I’m just talking [about] able-bodied people who pull for racing and love NASCAR racing, and there [are] a lot of fans right now that come out of Mexico, and a lot of fans that are watching in Mexico.
+So, that is a huge moment for our sport,” added Petty.

 While viewership data for the Mexico race hasn’t yet been released, last weekend’s FireKeepers Casino 400 at Michigan drew 1.77 million viewers.
-NASCAR has confirmed strong ticket sales for the Mexico City event, driven by collaboration with OCESA and the promise of tapping into a rich, untapped market.
+NASCAR has confirmed strong ticket sales for the Mexico City event, driven by collaboration with OCESA.
+There is also the larger promise of entering a rich, untapped market.

 Ben Kennedy, NASCAR’s Executive Vice President and Chief Venue & Racing Innovations Officer, remarked that the fan mix included both American travelers and longtime Mexican followers.
-But, more notably, “the beauty of this is we’re going to have a lot of fans who have never been to a NASCAR race before,” so the viewership numbers are naturally expected to shoot up.
+“The beauty of this is we’re going to have a lot of fans who have never been to a NASCAR race before,” he added.

-While Kennedy stopped short of a formal announcement, he appeared genuinely touched by the moment NASCAR created, assuring fans that the series would be back soon, saying, “We’re very hopeful to be back here in the future.”
+While Kennedy stopped short of a formal announcement, he appeared genuinely impressed by the fan appreciation NASCAR received in Mexico.
+“We’re very hopeful to be back here in the future,” he said.

 Post Edited By:Abhishek Ramesh